gxanesh/CS6304_HBase_Demo/README.md

 ### Common error fix:
-Error 1: mkdir: Call From cs6304-akkcm-02/127.0.1.1 to localhost:9000 failed on connection exception: java.net.ConnectException: Connection refused
-Explanation and Fix: In general this error comes if you are running hadoop first time on your VM after a reset.
-The below commands will fix it.
+Error 1: ERROR [main] zookeeper.RecoverableZooKeeper: ZooKeeper exists failed after 4 attempts
+org.apache.zookeeper.KeeperException$ConnectionLossException: KeeperErrorCode = ConnectionLoss for /hbase/hbaseid
+Explanation and Fix: If you run "jps" in terminal you will not find any "HMaster" service running.
+To fix this run below command
 ```
-stop-all.sh
-hadoop namenode -format
-start-all.sh
+$HBASE_HOME/bin/start-hbase.sh
 ```
-You can use the below command to check if namenode, datanode and nodemanager are running.
+You can use the below command to check if HMaster is running.
 ```
 jps

 ```

-Error 2: mkdir: `hdfs://localhost:9000/user/<username>': No such file or directory
-Explanation and Fix: The error comes when there is no directory /user and /user/<username> in hdfs and you are trying to create a folder using "hadoop fs -mkdir InputFolder ".
-Below command will create the directory structure if required and solves the problem.
+Error 2: Exception in thread "main" org.apache.hadoop.hbase.client.RetriesExhaustedException: Cannot get the location for replica0 of region for Twitter,, in hbase:meta
+Explanation and Fix: You will get this error in eclipse if you run HBase on eclipse when HMaster is not running.
+Go to terminal and run belo command.
 ```
-hdfs dfs -mkdir -p InputFolder
+$HBASE_HOME/bin/start-hbase.sh
 ```
-Error: "shell-init: error retrieving current directory: getcwd"
-- the directory at which you are when you try to run hadoop command does not exist anymore.

-Warning 1: WARN util.NativeCodeLoader: Unable to load native-hadoop library for your platform... using builtin-java classes where applicable
-Fix: You can just ignore this warning.